 Mike Parsons captured the iconic image below for the National Post.

 If you’ve ever wondered what a high-rise looks like around here, this is it.
 These giants featuring a distinctive tower were grounded off Little Harbour in 2017, Goose Cove in 2018, and Fogo and Salvage in 2014.
 Conveniently placed for great photo ops, the buildings in the foreground lend some perspective to the true size of these chilly giants.
 The monstrous mountains of ice are more unbelievable additions to our list of famous icebergs.
 Can you believe that these images only represent 10% of the whole berg?
 Remember, 90% of it is underwater.

 This 2017 behemoth became a social media star with international fame.
 A photo of it by Michael Winsor (Newfoundland Photo Tours) even ended up on a Canada Post stamp!
 Thousands flocked to the community to see this giant which was grounded in the shallow waters off Ferryland.

 The entire Northern Peninsula is an amazing area for iceberg viewing.
 Located at the northern tip on the island portion of Newfoundland, St. Anthony is ideally positioned along Iceberg Alley.
-It is not uncommon for groups of icebergs to cluster together clinging to the shore, just like this famous pack from the Fishing Point area in 2016.
+It is not uncommon for groups of icebergs to cluster together clinging to the shore, just like this famous pack captured by Wendy Nuttall at the Fishing Point area in 2016.

 Amherst Cove Cathedral